galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 # Overview
 {:.no_toc}

-In this tutorial we will perform a network analysis using [Heinz](https://github.com/ls-cwi/heinz) in Galaxy.
-The data come from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171), and we will reproduce some of the computational steps from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171) with simplified data and parameters, so that we can go through everything in this tutorial within 2 hours.
+In this tutorial, we will perform a network analysis using [Heinz](https://github.com/ls-cwi/heinz) in Galaxy.
+The data come from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171), and we will reproduce some of the computational steps from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171) with simplified data and parameters so that we can go through everything in this tutorial within 2 hours.

 > ### Agenda